 [Moderator3]: Reworded – kept the QoE reference part, included both directions, FFS for MCE IP.

-Proposal 4: If one of the nodes configured the UE with QoE measurements, and the other node (e.g., due to reporting leg switching) receives the session start and/or session stop indication from the UE, the latter should indicate to the former the session start and/or session stop.

 [QC]: Split it into two:

 If MN configured the UE with QoE measurements, and SN (e.g., due to reporting leg switching) receives the session start and/or session stop indication from the UE, the SN should indicate to MN about the session start and/or session stop.